Strattera Addiction: Side Effects, Detox, Withdrawal, and Treatment

 How To Stop Taking Strattera

 Although Strattera addiction is very uncommon, it may still occur among some users.
-If you’re psychologically addicted to Strattera or you’ve started misusing other prescription drugs with it, you might need professional help to stop taking Strattera.
+If you are addicted to Strattera or misusing other prescription drugs, you might need help.
+It is important to seek professional assistance to stop using them.

-There are several different types of Strattera treatment programs that provide varying levels of structure and support for those that need it.
-These Strattera rehab programs are designed by substance abuse treatment experts and facilitated by medical and clinical professionals who apply evidence-based and research-based addiction treatment methods and therapies.
+There are different types of Strattera treatment programs.
+They offer different levels of structure and support for those who need it.
+These Strattera rehab programs are created by experts in substance abuse treatment.
+They are run by medical and clinical professionals.
+These professionals use proven methods and therapies for addiction treatment.

-During treatment, staff will help you address the underlying causes of your addiction, make positive life changes and modify your behavior, and establish healthy strategies for dealing with cravings, relapse, and other high-risk situations you may face outside of treatment.
+During treatment, staff will help you understand the causes of your addiction.
+They will support you in making positive life changes and changing your behavior.
+You will also learn healthy ways to handle cravings, relapse, and other risky situations you might face after treatment.

 Strattera Addiction Treatment Options